hohanyu/DSAI-Football/README.md

 ## Problem Statement:

-To increase the likelihood of discovering such players, a football scout must be cognizant of the traits and factors that are integral to a player's potential for commanding a high monetary value in the future.
+To increase the likelihood of discovering such players, a football scout must be cognizant of the traits and factors that are integral to a player's potential for an increase in monetary value in the future.

 ## Solution

-Identifying the future monetary worth of football players by analysing pertinent factors (determine the three most critical factors for each of the three key positions).
+By determining the top 5 factors that correlate with an increase in monetary value of the player

 ## Walkthrough